Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Chilblains are typically red or bluish.
+Chilblains are typically red, bluish or purplish.
 They may feel itchy, tender or painful.
-Other names for chilblains include pernio and perniosis.

-Anyone can get chilblains, but females and people with a low body mass index (BMI) have a higher risk of developing them.
-You are also more likely to get chilblains if you:
+Anyone can get chilblains, but people with a low body mass index (BMI) have a higher risk of developing them.

-Babies can get chilblains if they are not dressed in appropriate clothing (including face covering) in damp or cold weather.
+Babies can get chilblains as well if they’re not wearing proper clothing in damp or cold weather.

 Symptoms and Causes